unexpectedpanda/retool/readme.md

     ],
 ```

+## Working with _compilations.py
+The purpose of `_compilations.py` is to list compilations that don't have
+unique titles.
+When using the `-c` option, `_compilations.py` is referenced.

+The compilations file is different from others, in that you use an entire
+title's name, not the short name.
+You'll notice commented out tiles in there
+as well &mdash; these are compilations that still have unique titles compared
+to Redump's dat.

+## Working with _supersets.py
+When you use the `-s` option, `_supersets.py` is referenced.
+It follows a
+similar structure to `_renames.py`.

+There's a trap here &mdash; if you add a title as a superset, but the original
+has alternative titles associated with it in `_renames.py`, you will also have
+to list those alternative titles under the superset in `_supersets.py`.

+## Working with _overrides.py
+Sometimes all the logic in the world still fails.
+Whether this is because a
+title is named oddly, or doesn't quite follow Redump's intended naming scheme,
+the result is the same &mdash; you're going to have to force an override.

+The structure is similar to `_renames.py`, except here you always use a title's
+full name, not its short name.

 ## FAQs
 #### How did you figure out what the clones were?
 I went through each dat's titles to find obvious clones.
 I then used